Suggest a Songfact / Artistfact

 The Beatles recorded "Lady Madonna

 " at the same time they were recording its promotional film.
 In the video for this song, The Beatles are actually singing "Hey Bulldog" (for the most part).
 They went in to shoot "Lady Madonna" and John changed it at the last minute to "Hey Bulldog."
 If you watch the video montage for "Madonna" closely, there's even footage from the Get Back

 sessions thrown in.

 This was one of five Beatles songs McCartney performed on his Wings Over America tour in 1976.

 Paul McCartney designed the ads for the single.

 This was the last Beatles release on Capitol Records (US), or Parlophone (UK).
 All future releases were on Apple Records, the label The Beatles created.

-A version sung by Aretha Franklin was used as the theme song for the TV show Grace Under Fire.
+A version sung by Aretha Franklin was used as the theme song for the TV series Grace Under Fire.
 The show starred comedian Brett Butler and ran on ABC from 1993-1998.
 For the last season, they used a different theme song.

 Fats Domino released a version of this later in 1968.